dnomyar90/dnomyar.github.io/_posts/2020-07-03-are-you-automation-tester.md

 Or if your testing team has separated testers who exclusively write test cases, don't you see now how important too is their work?  👀

 ## The Verdict
 There are a lot of more to it on testing than only test automation.
+There are a lot of testing techniques and variations to learn.
+Other than automated test, one will also need to consider say CI/CD practices.
+What good are automated tests if it is rarely used?
+Or when it is used, it never produces consistent result?

 For me automated test is an icing on the cake on top of good testing practices.
-If your testing practices suck, do not expect test automation to magically solve your problem.
-Trust me, it will not.
+If our testing practices suck, do not expect test automation to magically solve our problem.
+We need to fix our testing practices first.
+And one good way to start improving testing practices is to start honoring both testers and automated test engineers with the same level of respect.
+This way everyone understands the importance of both generating tests aand automated tests.

-If our testing practices are still bad, we need to address that problem first.
-Bringing test automation into the process will not magically solve our problem.

 **If your testing scenarios sucks, what do you think the output of your automated tests will be?**